NVIDIA/nvbench/docs/best_practices.md

 }
 NVBENCH_BENCH(sequence_bench);
 ```
 Will this code work as-is?
-Depending on the build system configuration, compilation may succeed but produce warnings indicating that `launch` is an unused parameter.
+Depending on the build system configuration, compilation may succeed but generate warnings indicating that `launch` is an unused parameter.
 The code may or may not execute correctly.
-This is a common scenario when users, accustomed to a sequential programming mindset, overlook the fact that GPU architectures are highly parallel.
-Streams and synchronization play a critical role in accurately measuring performance in benchmark code.
+This often occurs when users, accustomed to a sequential programming mindset, overlook the fact that GPU architectures are highly parallel.
+Proper use of streams and synchronization is essential for accurately measuring performance in benchmark code.

-In this context, two common mistakes should be noted:

-1. Stream Awareness: NVBench requires knowledge of the exact CUDA stream being targeted to correctly trace kernel execution and measure performance.
-2. Explicit Stream Specification: Users must explicitly provide the stream to be benchmarked.
-For example, passing the NVBench launch stream ensures correct execution and measurement:
+A common mistake in this context is neglecting stream specification: NVBench requires knowledge of the exact CUDA stream being targeted to correctly trace kernel execution and measure performance.
+Therefore, users must explicitly provide the stream to be benchmarked.
+For example, passing the NVBench launch stream ensures correct execution and accurate measurement:

 ```cpp
 void sequence_bench(nvbench::state& state) {
   auto data = thrust::device_vector<int>(10);